 The AL program is designed to bring together emerging leaders from across our community for in-depth examination of key community components, intensive leadership training and a chance to work with over 100 local change agents.
-You will learn how to successfully utilize your own leadership style, explore your city at a whole new level and work with the most successful leaders in our area.
+You will learn how to successfully utilize your own leadership style, explore your city and region at a whole new level and work with the most successful leaders in our area.
 No matter who you are, we are confident your AL experience will challenge you, enlighten you and inspire you to act on your passions!

 In order to be accepted in the ALA program you must: